Anja Marie Bornø Jensen

 Qualitative methods and research ethics.
 Medical anthropology and medical technology.
 Organ donation and organ transplantation.
 Science and Technology Studies.
 Perceptions of the body and death, as well as the problems surrounding the brain death criteria.
 Sense-making strategies, grieving processes, hope, heroism, identity, narratives, gift exchange, commodification and kinship and relatedness.

-I am the Co-director of Centre for Medical Science and Technology Studies www.medicalsts.ku.dk
+I am the Director of Centre for Medical Science and Technology Studies www.medicalsts.ku.dk

-I have also done research on how the pig is used in Danish experimental transplant research, on family refusals in organ donation, on the professional challenges of transplant professionals and on the experiences of Danish and American donor families.
+My primary research focus is on the social and ethical implications of organ donation and transplantation.
+I have done research on data practices in Danish transplantation, on how the pig is used in Danish experimental transplant research, on family refusals in organ donation, on the professional challenges of transplant professionals and on the experiences of Danish and American donor families.

-I am the course manager of "Qualitative methods and analysis" at the Master of Public Health programme.
+I am the course manager of "Qualitative methods and analysis" at the Master of Public Health programme and of the Elective course "Medical STS - Analysis and Writing" at the Public Health programme.

 Jensen, A. M. B. (2017).
 Guardians of 'the gift': the emotional challenges of heart and lung transplant professionals in Denmark.
 Anthropology & Medicine, 24(1), 111-126. https://doi.org/10.1080/13648470.2016.1193329